Wes (singer)

 Wes Madiko (15 January 1964 – 25 June 2021), better known mononymously as Wes, was a Cameroonian musician.
 He is probably best known among Western audiences for his cover of "Upendi", from The Lion King II: Simba's Pride, as well as work with Deep Forest and his own 1997 hit "Alane" produced by Michel Sanchez.

-In late 2010, he was working on a new project with electronic composer and producer Paul Kwitek.

-He died on June 25, 2021, in Paris, France, due to a nosocomial infection after a medical operation.
+He died on June 25, 2021 at Alençon Hospital due to a nosocomial infection after a medical operation.

 Background

-Madiko was born in Mouataba, some hundred miles away from the city of Douala, Cameroon.
-From the age of two, his grandfather taught him about music and how to play the kalimba.
-The pair soon became inseparable.
-His grandfather taught him his love of Bantu history and the wisdom of the elephant within animist Bantu philosophy.
+Madiko was born in Mouataba, a village which is about hundred miles away from the city of Douala, Cameroon.
+He was taught about music by his grandfather, who taught him how to play the kalimba.
+His grandfather also taught him Bantu history and the wisdom of the elephant within animist Bantu philosophy.
 This was responsible for an important part of his education: "it was in bush school and during night-time gatherings listening to the metallic beat of the kalimba that I learned the adventures of the father of all ancestors, E'kwa Mutu."

-In 1974, at the age of ten, Madiko became the conductor of the group Kwa Kwassi, which means "think right".
+In 1974, at the age of ten, Madiko became the conductor of the group Kwa Kwassi, which means "think right" or "just thought".
 This musical formation brought together the most talented youngsters in the village, who received instruction together in history and art.